AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 <a id="opIdAssetTypes_Get Asset Type Acl"></a>

-Returns the access control of the specified asset type.
+Returns the access control list of the specified asset type.

 ### Request
 ```text